There is a rule that says

 which also satisfies the fermionic exchange rule.
 The LHS has odd parity, as does each of the four terms on the RHS.

-We can write one member of the triplet excited state as:
+We can write one of the possible triplet excited states as:

 which again satisfies the fermionic exchange rule.
 The LHS has odd parity, as does each of the four terms on the RHS.